-- online through the Australian Business Register[TM] - through a registered agent - by phone 13 10 20 you must be the authorised contact for your SMSF - by lodging the paper form Change of details for superannuation entities (NAT 3036) (PDF, 1.01MB)
+- online through the Australian Business Register - through a registered agent - by phone 13 10 20 you must be the authorised contact for your SMSF - by lodging the paper form Change of details for superannuation entities (NAT 3036, PDF 1.01MB) ▼.

+You can update your fund's financial institution account details, tax refund account or electronic service address (ESA) using one of the following methods:

+- through Online services for business

+- by contacting your tax agent

+- by contacting us

-Note: Your fund's financial institution account details, tax refund account or electronic service address details can be updated through a registered agent or by calling us.
-In addition, the electronic service address can be updated by lodging the paper form Change of details for superannuation entities (NAT 3036) (PDF, 1.01MB).
+You can also update the ESA by lodging the paper form Change of details for superannuation entities (NAT 3036, PDF 1.01MB) ■ .

-You can't use the SMSF annual return to tell us about a change in the structure of your SMSF.
+You can't use the SMSF annual return (SAR) to tell us about a change in the structure of your SMSF.